aheze/Popovers/README.md

 }
 ```

 In UIKit, create a `Popover` instance, then present with `Popover.present(_:)`.
-You need to manually set the source frame yourself.
+You should also set the source frame.

 ```swift
 import SwiftUI